 However, with this excitement also comes a heavy feeling.
-In these last days before your sister arrives, I can’t help but think about how our time together of just the two of us is coming to an end.
+In these last days before your sister arrives, I can’t help but think about how our time alone together is coming to an end.

 I look back at the day I found out I was pregnant with you.
 The news came during a very dark time in my life.
 I know now that God gave you to me at that time for a reason.
 He knew you were what I needed.
 I felt unprepared and surprised, but also excited and happy to embark on this journey of parenthood with your father.

-These three years have been the best years of my life.
-You have taught me more than you could ever know, more than I ever thought possible.
-You are my angel.
-You are the kindest, smartest and most patient toddler I have met.
 Thanks to you, your dad and I never went through what most parents go through – you never threw a fit in public, you very rarely have tantrums, you seem to have an endless amount of patience and kindness and you listen to us.
-You never put things in your mouth, never reached for unsafe items – you seem to just KNOW things and you continue to amaze me every single day.
+You never put things in your mouth, never reach for unsafe items – you seem to just KNOW things and you continue to amaze me every single day.

 As we get closer to welcoming your sister, I want you to know that you will always be my firstborn, my number one.

 You will always be the one who made me a mom, the one who taught me patience, the one who shaped me into the best version of myself.
 You will always be the one who saved my life, the one who taught me what it means to unconditionally love someone and the one who taught me the definition of a bond between a mother and her child.

 You’ve taught me how to be selfless and that it’s no longer all about me.
 God sent you to me first for a reason.
 I will forever be grateful to you for all the things you’ve taught me (and the things that you’ll continue to teach me).